pat92fr/SMSMod/README.md

 Commercial off-the-shelf smart 3-pin cables, hubs, accessories and physical interface adapter boards (e.g. TTLinker) may be used to connect the hacked servo to the host controller (Arduino board, Arm-based board, RPi, and Jetson).
 User can drive up to 254 servo, with the same bus.

-Position, velocity, and torque of each servo is controlable.
-Present position, velocity, and torque feedback is avaible.
+Position, velocity, and torque of each servo are controlable.
+Present position, velocity, and torque feedback are avaible.
 Communication protocol is developed for Python and C/C++ Arduino.
 Ping, read, write, sync write, reboot, factory reset commands are supported.
+One command takes about 1ms to be processed with a return status.